CI-Problem-Visualizer/JenkinsEC2/README.md

 ## Setting things up

 Your environment needs to have some tools.
 You can verify that you have them by running `check_dependencies.sh`.
-It will say "All good." if everything is set up.
+It will say "All good." if your environment has everything that's needed.

 ### Manual steps

 1a) Go into the AWS management console.
 In here we need to create three things.

 - An SSH keypair.
-Download the ".pem" file for this keypair and save it to this directory as "ec2_key.pem".
+Download the ".pem" file for this keypair and save it to this directory as `ec2_key.pem`.
   Run `chmod 400 ec2_key.pem`.
 - A security group.
 Get the identifier for this security group.
 - A subnet.
 Get the identifier for this subnet.